MaxManis/rifs/README.md

 ## ⚠️ Warning: Early Access ⚠️

 **This NPM package is currently in early access.
 It may still contain bugs, undergo significant changes, and lack some features.
-Use it at your own risk and please provide feedback to help us improve it.**
+Use it at your own risk and please provide feedback to help us improve it (rifs.dev@gmail.com).**

 ## Features